Alliance College: History

-Following the college's closure, the campus was sold in 1990 to the Commonwealth of Pennsylvania, which in 1992 opened State Correctional Institution (SCI) – Cambridge Springs, a minimum-security women's prison, at the site.
+Following the college's closure, the campus was sold in 1990 to the Commonwealth of Pennsylvania, which in 1992, opened State Correctional Institution (SCI) – Cambridge Springs, a minimum-security women's prison, at the site.

 Polish collection

 Alliance College's library housed the largest Polish collection (35,000 cataloged and 15,000 uncataloged volumes) in North America.
 The collection was donated by the PNA to the University of Pittsburgh in 1991.

-Transcripts
+Legacy

 The office of the registrar at Mercyhurst College in Erie, Pennsylvania, is the designated agent for storing and retrieving Alliance College transcripts.

+Despite the college no longer existing, Alliance College's alumni maintain an active digital presence to preserve the history of the school.

+Student life

+The college had chapters of Alpha Kappa Lambda, Delta Zeta, Pi Lambda Phi, Sigma Tau Gamma, and Tau Kappa Epsilon.

 Athletics

 The school's sports teams were called the Eagles.
 According to College Football Data Warehouse, Alliance College played football only sporadically until after World War II.
 In four seasons after the war, Alliance compiled a 12–21 record.
 The 1948 team enjoyed a winning season.
 After losses to St. Francis (PA), St. Vincent (PA), Duquesne (PA), and Juniata (PA), the Eagles rebounded with five straight wins over Brockport State (NY), Lock Haven State (PA), Clarion (PA), Edinboro (PA), and Steubenville (OH).
 The Eagles won only one game in 1949 before dropping football in March 1950.